-Control, and Measurement who needs such a background in accomplishing daily work and/or in preparing for further study.
+Control, and Measurement who needs such a background in accomplishing daily work

-This self-study course is organized into subject matter areas, each
+THE COURSE: This self-study course is organized into subject matter areas, each

 with text and illustrations to help you understand the information.
 The subject

 matter reflects day-to-day requirements and experiences personnel in the rating

 (ECMs) and other senior personnel, technical references, instructions, etc., and

-THE QUESTIONS: The questions that appear in this course are designed to help you understand the material in the text.
+THE QUESTIONS: The questions that appear in this course are designed to help

-completing this course, you will improve your military and professional
+VALUE: In completing this course, you will improve your military and professional

 in rate examination.
 If you are studying and discover a reference in the text to

 another publication for further information, look it up.

 1998 Edition Prepared by